I’m Making These 3 Bets, Longshot Picks For 2023 Preakness Stakes

 Odds: 50-1

-Ah … Ed?
-You do know that the Preakness is run on dirt, right?
-Why are you keeping your boy training in Oakland on synthetic Tapeta at Golden Gate?
-Why didn’t you take Chaos to Baltimore last week and get him practicing on Pimlico dirt?
+Hey Ed, just a heads up, the Preakness is actually run on dirt.
+So why are you still training your horse in Oakland on synthetic Tapeta at Golden Gate?
+Wouldn’t it have been better to take Chaos to Baltimore last week and have him practice on Pimlico dirt?

 3. Mage (105)